ByzantineFailure/pico-wifi/README.md

 #### `PicoWifi.connectToWifi()`

 Attempt to connect to the wifi using the credentials present on the instance.
-If no credentials are present (e.g. if `credentials_file` was not present and `getCredentials()` was not called), this method will throw a `NoWifiCredentialsException`.

-If the wifi connection fails due to a bad password, this method will throw a `IncorrectWifiPasswordException`.
+* Turns off the access point if it is running
+* Turns on the wifi connection if it is not running
+* Checks if a `WifiCredentials` instance is present in the `credentials` property.
+If there is none, throws a `NoWifiCredentialsException`
+* Attempts to connect to the wifi network with the values within `credentials`
+  * If the password is wrong, throws an `IncorrectWifiPasswordException`
+  * If there is no AP serving the SSID, throws a `NoAccessPointFoundException`

-If the wifi connection fails for any other reason, this method will throw an `UnknownWifiConnectionFailureException`.
-The status code from the underlying `network` library will be present in the exception's message.
+  * If the connection times out or fails for some other reason, throws an `UnknownWifiConnectionFailureException` with the status code from the underlying connection in the message
+  * If the connection is formed successfully, returns

 Example:
 ```python